 — Michael Jordan

 The difficult thing is you can’t rush it.
 The desire to “win” immediately exists in us all… especially when we have succeeded in every other field of endeavor.
-However, maddening though it is, any attempt to rush the “trader mindset” is likely to lead to setbacks, frustration and, often as not, abandoning your journey to consistent profitability.
+Trader development doesn’t accept your arbitrary time constraints.

 However maddening it is, any attempt to rush the development of the “trader mindset” is likely to lead to setbacks, frustration and, often as not, to you abandoning your journey to consistent profitability altogether.

 When the urge to quit taps you on the shoulder, be sure to think of my oldest son and other children just like him…enjoy the process of learning…of becoming a trader… of your own trader development.

 Ignore the passage of time.
 Before you know it, you’ll be viewing the markets through the lense of understanding, proficiency and, most important, profitability.